 The women of the Lambani tribe wear baggy skirts called Ghagra or Phetiya.
 It is often paired with a short-sleeved blouse called Kanchali.
 The kanchali is tied at the back.
 Some also don thick aprons which has beautiful embroidery on it.
 It is tied at the waist.
 These dresses always have mystic and cryptic symbols and designs embroidered onto it together with beads, glass mirrors and shells stitched on it.
 They also use a cloth as a veil to cover their head.
 Jewelry also forms a very important part of their attire.

 The Lambani men wear turbans.
 The khamish and lungi are worn by them too.
 Their footwear includes jooties.
 A cotton or woolen shawl is also used by them.
 During winters they carry with themselves blankets made out of sheep wool.

 The roof above our head

-The Lambanis eat chapattis which is known as Bati in their regions.
+The Lambanis eat chapattis which are known as Bati in their regions.
 Another important part of their diet is formed by Daliya made from a mixture of cereals.
-Earlier they averted the consumption of non vegetarian food.
-But after the succession of British Raj many of them turned towards non vegetarian foods and even alcohol.
+Earlier they averted the consumption of non-vegetarian food.
+But after the succession of British Raj, many of them turned towards non-vegetarian foods and even alcohol.
 Spicy food is a favorite among the Banjaras.